simbrain/simbraindocs/src/index.md

 layout: default
 ---
+# Note: This Document is a Work in Progress
+Currently it is in a highly fragmentary state.
+We are hoping to have a first draft around the time Simbrain 4.0 beta is actually released, which should be late summer 2024.

 # Documentation for Simbrain 4.0
 Simbrain is a tool for building artificial neural networks that has been developed with the philosophy of ease-of-use and intuitive design.
 We encourage you to simply launch Simbrain and experiment.
 For in-depth documentation on each aspect of Simbrain follow the links below.
 Simbrain is open source and uses the GNU license.
 For credits click [here](https://simbrain.net/SimbrainCredits.html).